aildnont/covid-cxr/README.md

 # COVID-19 Chest X-Ray Model

-The goals of this project are threefold: (1) to initially develop a machine learning algorithm to distinguish chest X-rays of individuals with respiratory illness testing positive for COVID-19 from other X-rays, (2) to promote discovery of patterns in such X-rays via machine learning interpretability algorithms, and (3) to build more robust and extensible machine learning infrastructure trained on a variety of data types, to aid in the clobal response to COVID-19.
+The goals of this project are threefold: (1) to explore development of a machine learning algorithm to distinguish chest X-rays of individuals with respiratory illness testing positive for COVID-19 from other X-rays, (2) to promote discovery of patterns in such X-rays via machine learning interpretability algorithms, and (3) to build more robust and extensible machine learning infrastructure trained on a variety of data types, to aid in the global response to COVID-19.

 We are calling on all machine learning practitioners and healthcare professionals who can contribute their expertise to this effort.
 If you